 Reflections:We explore ways during our debrief for participants to learn from each other.

 It is always a challenge to portray a social issue in a sensitive way.
-A simulation can only mirror the real thing to a certain extent.
-In this, the simulation format faces the same challenge as other forms of communication: movies, documentaries, living museums, speeches or written papers.
+Such social experiences can only mirror the real thing to a certain extent.
+In this, the social experience format faces the same challenge as other forms of communication: movies, documentaries, living museums, speeches or written papers.
 All may fail to give a 100% representation of the social challenge discussed.

-However, if designed appropriately, each simulation can portray their subject matter in a way that allows participants a deeper identification with the subject matter and a fuller understanding of ways to solve them.
+However, if designed appropriately, each programme can portray their subject matter in a way that allows participants a deeper identification with the subject matter and a fuller understanding of ways to solve them.

-To help guide this process, when we seek to represent any particular need through simulation, two imperatives are of critical importance to us.
+To help guide this process, when we seek to represent any particular need through programme, two imperatives are of critical importance to us.

-Firstly, we work alongside people who have faced or are facing the issue we are addressing so that we can best represent the issue through the simulation.
+Firstly, we work alongside people who have faced or are facing the issue we are addressing so that we can best represent the issue through the programme.

 Secondly, we work with VWOs/NPOs who champion the social issue.